aaliyari/DennisLabRotation/labNotebook.md

 amplicon will be between 160 and 300 bp in size.
 We recommend checking the uniqueness of each primer."

-- [x] 2) PCR bidirectional primers for each enhancer and promoter using gDNA:
+- [x] 2) PCR bi-directional primers for each enhancer and promoter using gDNA:

             Expected result: should amplify!
             Observed result: they did!